12 Absolute Best Things to Do in Arches National Park with Kids

-Are you planning to visit Arches National Park with kids and wondering what are the best things to see and do in Arches for families?
-This article should answer all your questions, give you plenty of inspiration for things to do in Arches National Park with kids, and help you plan an amazing trip to Arches National Park in Utah, USA.
+Visiting Arches National Park with kids and wondering what you can see and do as a family?
+This guide will give you plenty of inspiration for things to do in Arches with children and help you plan a truly amazing family trip to this stunning natural paradise in Utah.
 Take a look!

-Arches National Park was one of the most beautiful places we visited on our American summer road trip.
-It just so happened that we included Arches NP in the same itinerary as the Rocky Mountain NP, Maroon Bells near Aspen, and Yellowstone, and therefore ended up visiting Arches with kids in the summer heat of over 100°F (38°C).
+It just so happened that we decided to include Arches in the same itinerary as the Rocky Mountain NP, Maroon Bells near Aspen, and Yellowstone, and therefore ended up visiting Arches with kids in the summer heat of over 100°F (38°C).
+Despite the heat, Arches National Park was one of the most exciting places we visited on our American summer road trip, and I would do it again – no matter the season!

 These are the best things to do in Arches National Park with kids:

-Driving the 18-mile long scenic drive (22 miles with the side roads) is a good way to see the stunning landscapes of Arches National Park.
-Many sights are just a short walk off the main road, so this is a perfect way to explore the park for everyone.
+Driving the 18-mile Scenic Drive (22 miles including side roads) is one of the best ways to see the stunning landscapes of Arches National Park.
+Many of the main sights are just a short walk from the road, making this an ideal way to explore the park – especially with kids.

 Scenic drive of Arches National Park in Utah